 Erste Group's key business is the retail business, covering the entire spectrum from lending, deposit and investment products to current accounts and credit cards.
 Erste Group's core competence in retail banking has historical roots.
 In 1819, wealthy Viennese citizens donated funds to establish Erste Group's predecessor, the first savings bank in Central Europe.
 It was their aim to bring basic banking services such as safe savings accounts and mortgage loans to wide sections of the population.
-Today, the bank serves a total of more than 16 million customers in its markets and operates almost 2,600 branches.
+Today, the bank serves a total of more than 16 million customers in its markets and operates almost 2,500 branches.
 Wealthy private clients, trusts and foundations are served by the bank's private banking staff and benefit from services that are tailored to the needs of this target group.

 In addition, the bank uses and promotes digital distribution channels such as internet and mobile banking as Erste Group is convinced that the importance of digital banking will further increase and will substantially change the future of retail business.
 This has already become visible through the activities of fintech companies, which offer financial services online and typically operate without a banking licence.
-George, Erste Group's new digital platform, was launched in Austria in 2015.
-By the end of 2018, George should also be up and running in the Czech Republic, Slovakia and Romania, while being rolled out successively in all of the other core markets.
+George, Erste Group's digital platform, is already available in Austria, the Czech Republic, Slovakia and Romania, and it will be rolled out successively in all of the other core markets.

 Retail banking is attractive to Erste Group for a number of reasons: It offers a compelling business case that is built on market leadership, an attractive risk-reward profile and the principle of self-funding.
 In addition, it benefits from a comprehensive range of products that are simple and easy to understand and provide substantial cross-selling potential.
 Erste Group takes advantage of these factors in all core markets and makes best use of its resulting position of strength by pursuing an omni-channel strategy.
 In addition to the expansion of digital sales channels, the branch network remains an important component of the business strategy.
 Only a retail bank that offers modern digital services and operates an extensive distribution network is able to fund loans in local currency mainly from deposits made in the same currency.
 In short, Erste Group's retail banking model supports sustainable and deposit-funded growth even in economically more challenging times.
-Another positive factor is the diversification of the retail business across countries that are at different stages of economic development, such as Austria, the Czech Republic, Romania, Slovakia, Hungary, Croatia and Serbia.
+Another positive factor is the diversification of the retail business across countries that are at differing stages of economic development, such as Austria, the Czech Republic, Romania, Slovakia, Hungary, Croatia and Serbia.